martior/weed/README.md

 * Add feedback when unfollowing users, restore model if unsuccessfull

 * Add popower with more info about users when clicking on them

+* Refactor pagination code to be less of a gigantic mess

+* Store max-pages for search result in session? back button can now make the number of pages go down